First Cathedral of Saint Paul (Minnesota): Legacy

-Several monuments mark the former location of the chapel at Kellogg Mall Park.
+The City of Saint Paul purchased the former location of the chapel from the archdiocese in March 1928.
+Several monuments mark the site at Kellogg Mall Park.
 Bronze plaques commemorating the chapel and Lucien Galtier are embedded in a large rock.
-Metal sculptures of a chapel, bell tower, and an axe-head commemorating the construction of the cathedral are also present in the park; these sculptures were dedicated on November 1, 1991.
+Metal sculptures of a chapel, bell tower, and an axe-head commemorating the construction of the cathedral are also present in the park.
 A replica of the chapel exists in the present cathedral's museum.
 One of the gavels constructed from the logs, on loan from the Minnesota Historical Society, was used by Archbishop Bernard Hebda to ceremonially knock on the present cathedral doors at his installation as archbishop of Saint Paul and Minneapolis in 2016.